JeannieRenee/JeannieRenee/README.md

 <br>
 🧩 Curious, analytical and strategic by nature.
 <br>
-👯‍♀️ I enjoy refactoring code with scalability and accessibility in mind.
+👯‍♀️ I love refactoring code with scalability and accessibility in mind.
 <br>
 🌻 Outside of coding- you can find me reading, riding my bike, discovering new comic/game/book shops or just lounging outside with my Australian Shepherd, Gilly.
 <br>